Adaptive-Music/frogophone/README.md

 # Frogophone

-*The world's most accessible, inclusive, harmonious and shreddable amphibious MIDI controller*
+*The world's most accessible, inclusive, and versatile MIDI amphibian*

-Frogophone is a MIDI instrument made from a [LeapFrog Baby Tad](https://leapfrog.fandom.com/wiki/Baby_Tad) soft toy, created by [The Biomedical Engineering RMIT Student Society (BERSS)](https://rusu.rmit.edu.au/Clubs/BERSS) at their two-day [2024 Hackathon](https://www.instagram.com/p/C-mOJVxqIss/) for one of the students of Melbourne Youth Orchestras and the University of Melbourne's [Adaptive Music Bridging Program](https://myo.org.au/programs/ensemble-program/adaptive-music-bridging-program/).
+Frogophone is a bespoke MIDI instrument made from a [LeapFrog Baby Tad](https://leapfrog.fandom.com/wiki/Baby_Tad) soft toy, created by [The Biomedical Engineering RMIT Student Society (BERSS)](https://rusu.rmit.edu.au/Clubs/BERSS) at their two-day [2024 Hackathon](https://www.instagram.com/p/C-mOJVxqIss/) for one of the students of Melbourne Youth Orchestras and the University of Melbourne's [Adaptive Music Bridging Program](https://myo.org.au/programs/ensemble-program/adaptive-music-bridging-program/).

 Using an Arduino Uno with a MIDI shield, it outputs MIDI signals when triggered by the eight buttons on the toy's hands and belly.